sleepy909/cpassman/readme.txt

 * IMAP login
 -----------------------------------------------------------------------------------------------------
 IN PROGRESS :
-* CSV and KP import : add modification by "roles" option
+* ...

 CHANGELOG
 v2.00
 * improvement: convert cPassMan to UTF-8 charset
 * improvement: all data exchanges concerning items are encrypted based on AES-256
 * improvement: new design
-* improvement: cpassman uses jquery 1.4.4 and jqueryui 1.8.7
+* improvement: cpassman uses jquery 1.4.4 and jqueryui 1.8.9
 * improvement: drag and drop items into folder (remain some dropable area troubles)
 * improvement: allow role access on item base [3160946]
 * improvement: new strategy for user password recovery